-LevelUP La Crosse is an organization with a mission to engage men of all ages in the fight against Domestic Violence and Sexual Assault.
-Acts of Sexual Assault and Domestic Violence permeate our entire community and the composition of our very diverse, 28 member Leadership Team reflects the entire Coulee Region.
-Our inaugural events last year were seen by over 700 adults and 2000 students to rave reviews, as evidenced by the testimonials below.
+LevelUP La Crosse is an organization with a mission to engage men of all ages in a “Partnership to END Domestic and Sexual Violence.”
+Acts of Sexual Assault and Domestic Violence permeate our entire community and the composition of our diverse Board of Directors and 3 community committees reflect the entire Coulee Region.
+Our events in the first two years of our existence were seen by over 1000 adults and 3000 students to rave reviews, as evidenced by the testimonials below.

 Having the opportunity to hear Brenda’s story is something that was extremely impactful for our program.
 Our student-athletes are using words like “powerful”. “emotional”, and “riveting” to describe the evening.
 Many coaches commented about how you could hear a pin drop- not something you would typically use to describe a room filled with 600 college student-athletes.
 We are extremely thankful for the chance to meet Brenda and we are committed to continuing the Set the Expectation conversation.